All Episodes

 That was always a long shot.

-This is always a debate.
+But preventative action, this is always a debate.

-Wouldn't you rather the cops stop a crime against you than have to wait till afterwards to punish somebody?
+Wouldn't you rather the cops stop a crime against you than have to wait afterwards to punish somebody?

 That's what we were talking about here after 9-11.